-How to watch baseball online
+How to watch Major League Baseball online

 PlayStation Vue

-PlayStation Vue costs bit more than Sling TV or DirectTV Now, but its recently added multi-view feature may make it worth the extra expense.
-It allows you to watch up to three live channels at once, so if you have multiple team loyalties or just want to catch all the day’s marquee matchups, you’ll be sure not to miss a pitch.
+PlayStation Vue costs bit more than Sling TV or DirectTV Now, but its multi-view feature might make it worth the extra expense.
+It allows you to watch up to three live channels at once, so if you have multiple team loyalties or just want to catch all the day’s marquee matchups, you won’t miss a pitch.

 In addition to your PlayStation console, you can watch PlayStation Vue channels on your Chromecast, Amazon Fire TV, or iPad.
-The multi-view feature, however, is currently available only on the PS4.
+The multi-view feature, however, is currently available only on the PS4 and Fire TV.

 MLB.TV

-Note: Update: This story was refreshed in its entirety on March 23, 2018 to present information for the 2018 season.